norns-study-group/drums/README.md

 They may, however, first be begin to be described in the aesthetic languages of technologies we now know.

 Laurie Spiegel
 New York, 1981

+## changelog

+- @tyleretters - init project
+- @tyleretters - start of a step sequencer
+- @Quixotic7- added gridStep for playing drums sounds with grid.